-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Policy Goal 1.4 Mistake of age is not an available defense in child sex trafficking prosecutions.

-Florida law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking but not CSEC.
+Florida law expressly prohibits a mistake of age defense in prosecutions for child sex trafficking.
 Pursuant to Fla.
 Stat.
 Ann. § 787.06(9) (Human trafficking), "In a prosecution under this section, the defendant's ignorance of the victim's age, the victim's misrepresentation of his or her age, or the defendant's bona fide belief of the victim's age cannot be raised as a defense."